Grantham celebrates 90th anniversary with Masters inter-club galaApril 7, 2015

 All clubs in Lincolnshire were invited to field a team and ultimately five teams and more than 70 swimmers took the challenge and enjoyed the day immensely.

-City of Lincoln Pentaqua stormed home to a first place with 235 points and the final scores were:
+City of Lincoln Pentaqua stormed home to a first place with 235 points.

 An interesting club name fact to finish…